vidhi-sajnani/interacting-residue-detection/README.md

 - junction_propensity_dataset.xlsx
 - junction_sequences.fasta

 The file junction_sequences.fasta consists of the fasta sequences of all the protein chains selected for the junction propensity dataset.
-We obtained their secondary structures from S4PRED and then ran the codes in feature_collection folder to obtain the junctions and also the labels from PDBsum (junction_propensity_dataset.xlsx).
+We obtained their secondary structures from S4PRED and then ran the codes in the feature_collection folder to obtain the junctions and also the labels from PDBsum (junction_propensity_dataset.xlsx).
 The process of calculating the secondary structure propensities is described in detail in our paper.
 The FINAL_junction.csv shows the final calculations of 69 proteins and their interaction sites as secondary structures.
-From this calculation we obtained the final junction propensities used in junctions_and_secondary_structure_values.ipynb in the feature_collection folder.
+From this calculation, we obtained the final junction propensities used in junctions_and_secondary_structure_values.ipynb in the feature_collection folder.

 ## - feature_collection
 This folder consists of the following files: